Table of Contents

 Other Causes of Joint Pain

-- Bursitis - Bursitis occurs when small, fluid filled sacs call bursae become inflamed.
+- Bursitis - Bursitis occurs when small, fluid-filled sacs called bursae becomes inflamed.
 Bursae are important to the joints, providing cushioning and creating fluid that keeps the joints lubricated.
 When the bursae become inflamed, however, the resulting bursitis is very uncomfortable.

 - Strains - Strains are a type of injury that occurs when a muscle or the tissues connecting the muscle to a bone is injured.
 Strains can cause pain whenever moving the muscle that has been affected and can cause muscle spasms that can be uncomfortable.